Samizo-AITL/qiita-articles/articles/en/42_github_pages_mathjax.md

 - ✅ GitHub Pages can render math using MathJax
 - ✅ The same `$...$` / `$$...$$` syntax as Qiita can be reused
 - ✅ **One Markdown source can serve both Qiita and GitHub Pages**

-This setup is the **simplest and most practical solution**
-for writing math-heavy technical articles that you:

-> **Write on Qiita, and grow on GitHub Pages.**